Fremont Pass Recreational Pathway Project

 Project coordination is being led by the Summit County Open Space and Trails Department on behalf of Summit County.
 Summit County is in receipt of a Federal Lands Access Program (FLAP) grant, which carries with it significant funding, administration, engineering/design, permitting, and construction management support from the Federal Highway Administration.
 The vast majority of the project administration is being overseen by FHWA Central Federal Lands Highway Division.
 Work is also being coordinated in collaboration with the WRNF, through which the Recpath alignment traverses, and Colorado Department of Transportation (CDOT) who manage State Highway 91 to which the Recpath connects.

+The Summit County segment was completed in July 2022.
 Planning for the other sections of the envisioned Fremont Pass Recreational Pathway is ongoing.

 Through a Federal Lands Access Program grant awarded to Summit County in 2017, the Federal Highway Administration - Central Federal Lands Highway Division is overseeing Fremont Recpath Summit County segment construction.
 Project construction is occurring in collaboration with the White River National Forest and Colorado Department of Transportation.
 The Open Space and Trails Department is leading the project on behalf of the Summit County.
 Additional funding partners included Colorado State Trails, Climax Mine, and Summit Biking.
 Additional project supporters include the Town of Frisco, Copper Mountain Resort, Eagle River Water and Sanitation District, Lake County, and the Town of Leadville.